-Foreign exchange (also known as forex, or fx) is an enormously important aspect of the global financial system.
-Its daily market value is estimated to be worth several trillion US dollars, with the fx market having implications for millions of traders worldwide.
+Foreign exchange (also known as forex, or FX) is an enormously important aspect of the global financial system.
+Its daily trading volume was estimated at US$7.5 trillion as of April 2022 and it has implications for millions of traders worldwide.

 In this Guide to Forex Trading, we will cover everything about forex, the way the financial market works, and various aspects of forex trading.
 We will guide you through all the terms you need to know in your preparation for your journey into forex trading.